shohamlab/usnm2p/README.md

 - `iscell.npy`: specifies whether an ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
 - `data.bin` (optional): registered image stack in binary format format

-4. **Calcium transients analysis**: the suite2p input files are used as input to derive and analyze calcium transient traces.
-This analysis consists of the following substeps:
+3. **Post-processing**: the main aim of this step is to convert the raw fluorescence timeseries of each ROI (extracted from the suite2p output files) into z-score timeseries of the corresponding relative fluorescence variation.
+This is carried out in successive sub-steps:
-	- subtraction of cell and associated neuropil fluorescence traces.
+	- extraction of cell and associated neuropil fluorescence traces
+	- subtraction of neuropil background with an appropriate coeefficient (currently 0.7) to obtain a corrected flueorescence timecourse (F) of each ROI
-	- baseline computation and baseline correction of resulting fluorescence traces
+	- baseline (F0) computation and baseline correction of neuropil-corrected fluorescence traces
-	- baseline normalization to obtain relative change fluorescence traces
+	- baseline normalization to obtain relative change fluorescence traces ΔF/F0
-	- z-score normalization of relative change fluorescence traces
+	- noise level and variation range estimation (using gaussian fits of ΔF/F0 distributions) and subsequent noise-normalization of relative change fluorescence traces into z-score traces

+Upon completion, z-score traces of each ROI are saved with their ROI, run, trial and frame index information in a `/suite2p/processed/` folder (`zscores_run*.csv` files), along with a summary table of the parameters pertaining to each run (`info_tabel.csv`), and a table of the pixel masks of each selected ROI in the reference frame (`ROI_masks.csv`).

+4. **Statistics**: using the extracted z-score timeseries as a basis, transient activity events are detected and used to derive statistics on ultrasound-evoked (& spontaneous) neural activity.
+This analysis consists of the following sub-steps:
+	- quantification of lateral motion over time (using the registration offsets timeseries outputed by suite2p), detection of motion artifacts, and exclusion of associated trials
+	- detection of transient activity events in defined pre-stimulus and post-stimulus windows, but also on a continous detection window moving along the trial intervals
-	- detection of trials with pre-stimulus activity and stimuluse-evoked activity
+	- characterization of baseline, pre-stimulus and stimulus-evoked neural activity (using the peak z-score value as a proxy) for each ROI and each trial, and exclusion of trials with pre-stimulus activity
-	- quantification of success rate & response strength fro every cell & condition
+	- quantification of success rate & response strength for every ROI & run
 	- classification of cells by response type

-TO COMPLETE
+	- derivation of stimulus-evoked transient activity traces for each cell type and stimulus condition
+	- characteriztion of parameter-dependency of success rate & response strength for each cell type

 ## Authors & contributors

 This code base has received contributions from many people, including
+- Yi ???
+- Ben ???
+- Celine ???
-- Diego Asua: original author???
+- Diego Asua
 - Theo Lemaire (theo.lemaire@nyulangone.org): current contributor

-TO COMPLETE

 ## References

 - [1] Pachitariu, M., Stringer, C., Dipoppa, M., Schröder, S., Rossi, L.F., Dalgleish, H., Carandini, M., and Harris, K.D.
 (2016).
 Suite2p: beyond 10,000 neurons with standard two-photon microscopy (Neuroscience).
 - [2] Khmou, Y., and Safi, S. (2013).
 Estimating 3D Signals with Kalman Filter.
 ArXiv:1307.4801 [Cs, Math].

-TO COMPLETE
+**TO COMPLETE**